|2 servings||calories per servings 760||protein serving 48 g||carbs per serving 63 g||total fat per serving 36 g|

 • Peel and slice garlic.

-• In a saucepan combine macaroni, 1 cup water, milk and 1/4 teaspoon PeachDish Salt.
+• In a saucepan, combine macaroni, 1 cup water, 1/2 cup milk (save remaining milk for another use) and 1/4 teaspoon PeachDish Salt.
 Place over medium heat.
 Cook, stirring occasionally, until liquid simmers.

 • Reduce heat to low.
-Simmer, stirring often, until pasta tender but not mushy, about 10 minutes.
+Simmer, stirring often, until pasta is tender but not mushy, and has absorbed most liquid, about 10 minutes.

 While macaroni cooks: